OpenTermsArchive/opentermsarchive.org/CONTRIBUTING.md

 ## Local creation of services from contribution interface

-If you are interested in setting up a local instance where you can directly save the result of the contribution interface (`/contribute`) in the corresponding folder in Open Terms Archive project you have to specify where the services json files resides in the following constant in `.env` file:
+If you are interested in setting up a local instance where you can directly save the result of the contribution interface (`/en/contribute?destination=OpenTermsArchive/services-all`) in the corresponding folder in Open Terms Archive project you have to specify where the services json files resides in the url itself:

 ```
-NEXT_PUBLIC_OTA_SERVICES_PATH="/Users/username/Workspace/ambanum/OpenTermsArchive/services"
+/en/contribute?destination=OpenTermsArchive/services-all&localPath=/Users/username/Workspace/ambanum/OpenTermsArchive/services-all/declarations
+/en/contribute?destination=OpenTermsArchive/services-dating&localPath=/Users/username/Workspace/OpenTermsArchive/services-dating/declarations
 ```

 This way, a button `Save on local` will appear on the contribution interface.
-By clicking on it, it will add or modify the following service declaration (as a `.json` file) in the Open Terms Archive services directory.
+By clicking on it, it will add or modify the following service declaration (as a `.json` file) in the corresponding directory.

 ## Copywriting